Simarbir2112006/shieldcheck/README.md

 | URL + email (LLM < 0.60) | 35% | 40% | 15% | 10% |
 | URL + email (LLM > 0.60) | 30% | 25% | 10% | 35% |

 When the LLM finds strong phishing signals in the email content, it earns more weight.
-Threat intel APIs are demoted because they're less informative than explicit semantic evidence in the email itself.
+Threat intel APIs are demoted because they are less informative than explicit semantic evidence in the email itself.

 ### 4. Why LightGBM for URL heuristics?

-LightGBM trains fast, handles tabular features well, and is interpretable via SHAP — the top 5 features driving each prediction are returned in the API response as `top_signals`.
+LightGBM trains fast, handles tabular features well, and is interpretable via SHAP.
+The top 5 features driving each prediction are returned in the API response as `top_signals`.
 This lets users and developers understand why a URL was flagged, not just that it was flagged.
 Explainability is a first-class requirement for any security tool used by non-technical users.

-### 5. Why Gemini over GPT-4 or Claude?
+### 5. Why Gemini over other LLMs?

 Gemini Flash Lite has a higher free-tier rate limit than alternatives, which matters at the current scale.
 The model is prompted to return structured JSON directly via `response_mime_type="application/json"`, which eliminates markdown fence parsing issues.
 The prompt includes a retry-once mechanism: on JSON parse failure, it retries with an explicit "return raw JSON only" note.
-On second failure, it returns a safe fallback `{"llm_score": 0.0, "llm_signals": [], "llm_summary": "Analysis unavailable."}` — a logging failure should never crash the endpoint.
+On second failure it returns a safe fallback — a logging failure should never crash the endpoint.

 ### 6. CSV scan logger

 Every successful `/scan` call appends a row to `scan_log.csv` with timestamp, URL, score, verdict, and all signal values.
-The logger is wrapped in `try/except` — a logging failure never surfaces to the user.
+The logger is wrapped in `try/except` so a logging failure never surfaces to the user.
 This generates the operational data needed to track real usage, tune weights over time, and validate model performance in production.

----

 ## API